bdmorin/ghclone.fish/README.md

 # ghclone.fish
 simple fish function for how I like to clone repositories

+## Update
+I've been using `git grab` instead of ghclone.
+It fits the git ecosystem better.
+I might pick this up again, otherwise check out https://github.com/wezm/git-grab it works wonderfully.

 just type `ghclone [https://github.com/bdmorin/ghclone.fish.git]` and it will create a small directory structure and clone to it.

 ```